openitnovem/readml/README.md

 from readml.main import interpret interpret(interpret_type="global", use_pdp_ice=True, use_ale=False, use_shap=False)
 ```

 ### Usage without filling in the config file (by passing data and model directly)

 You can also use the package without filling in the configuration file by using the `ExplainML` class which contains
 many methods to explain globally or locally any ML model, or the `ExplainDL` class to explain locally any DL model
 when applied to tabular, textual or image data.
+The notebooks of examples using "readml" on different usecases can be found in the `notebooks/` folder

 For instance , using **accumulated local effect plots** for global interpretability of a tree based classification model (`global_ale` method):
 ```python